 Using marijuana before bed time is particularly popular among cannabis enthusiasts.
-Why is it so?
+Why is that so?
 Why do people enjoy their green nightcap so much?
-Let’s shed light on some marijuana research to explain why the herb is so helpful for your sleep.
+Let’s shed light on some marijuana research to explain why the weed and sleep seem to go hand in hand.

 Although insomnia is the most common illness treated with cannabis, the plant seems to have a myriad of effects on sleep.
 Cannabinoids – chemical compounds found in the cannabis plant – mimic the activity of endocannabinoids found naturally in the brain.